Privacy vs Security: Finding the Right Balance

 Corrata’s ‘Zero Gateway’ solution

-With Corrata, enterprises have now discovered that it is possible to have visibility and control over mobile devices, all while ensuring that employee privacy is respected and legal requirements are met.
+With Corrata, enterprises have visibility and control over mobile devices, while ensuring that they respect employee privacy.
 As it turns out, it’s simply about finding the right balance.